pivotal-cf/docs-rmq-k8s/pull_request_template.md

-### Should this be merged to any or all of the current released branches (i.e., for 0.5 &/or 0.4)?
+### Should this be merged to any or all of the current released branches (i.e., for 0.7, 0.6, &/or 0.5)?
+(0.4 is no longer maintained.)